jessica6m/Learning-Python/README.md

 Grade_Book.py - program created to manage gradebook.
 Practice using Python List

 Pizza.py - program created to manage different pizzas.
 More practice with Python List

+PigLatin.py - program created to take user input and convert it to piglatin